muratk5n/thirdwave/en/README.md

 ---

 Harry Truman was a war criminal.
 Targeted and killed civilians right?

 "They started it"?
 (With Pearl Harbor).
-US had sanctioned Japan earlier which was a form of attack.
-Then during Pearl Harbor they hit military targets, not civilian.
-Later in the war US targeted civilians through its nuke and firebombing campaigns.
+US had sanctioned Japan earlier - a form of attack.
+Then during Pearl Harbor Japan hit military targets, not civilian.
+But later in the war US targeted civilians through its nuke and firebombing campaigns.

 ---